-European Union (EU) air law, pertaining to the safety of manned aviation, divides air operations into several broad categories.
+European Union (EU) air law1 safety, pertaining to manned aviation, divides air operations into several broad categories.
 Most obviously, there is commercial air transport (CAT), which refers to an operation to transport either passengers, cargo, or mail for remuneration or other valuable consideration.
 There is also general aviation, where flying takes place for no compensation.
 More precisely, general aviation is divided into non-commercial operations using complex motor-powered aircraft (NCC) and non-commercial operations using non-complex aircraft (NCO).
 Additionally, air law recognizes specialized operations (SPO), where the aircraft is used for activities like agriculture, construction, photography, and so forth.
-SPO, known in ICAO as aerial work, can be either commercial or non-commercial.
+SPO, known in ICAO as aerial work, can be either commercial or non-commercial2.

-In the case of unmanned aircraft systems (UAS), often known as drones, however, such a categorization is not ideal.
-This is because of the unique features of many (though not all) drones, including their small size, simplicity, inherently lower risk, and the ability to operate in an urban environment, which result in great potential for certain applications.
-Passenger safety is not a concern either, apart from drones used for human transport.
+In the case of unmanned aircraft systems (UAS), often known as drones 3, however, such a categorization is not ideal.
+This is because of the unique features of drones, including their small size, simplicity, inherently lower risk, and the ability to operate in an urban environment, which result in great potential for certain applications4.
+But also because, in case of drones, the risk is not for people on board, but for third parties in the air or on the ground.
 Hence, the new EU legal framework for drones does not distinguish between commercial and non-commercial, or aerial work and transport.
-Rather, the division is founded proportionately upon the risk of the operation, the characteristics of the system, and the operational environment.
+Rather, the division is founded proportionately upon the risk of the operation, the characteristics of the system, and the operational environment5.